Warner Bros. Studios Burbank

 Warner Bros.
-Studios, Burbank, formerly known as First National Studio (1926–1929), Warner Bros.-Seven Arts Studios (1967–1970) and The Burbank Studios (1972–1990), is a major filmmaking facility owned and run by Warner Bros.
-Entertainment Inc. in Burbank, California.
+Studios Burbank, formerly known as First National Studio (1926–1929), Warner Bros.-Seven Arts Studios (1967–1970) and The Burbank Studios (1972–1990), is a major filmmaking facility owned and run by Warner Bros.
+Entertainment Inc. in Burbank, California, United States.
 First National Pictures built the 62 acre studio lot in 1926 as it expanded from a film distributor to film production.